 How Many Treatments Do I Need?

-The Light Salon recommend you book in for a course of 10 treatments.
+The Light Salon recommends you book for a course of ten treatments.
 “At the end of four to five weeks of two treatments per week, a 50% improvement in skin condition is possible, with improvement continuing and building for up to 12 weeks afterwards,” says Ferguson.

-After the initial 10 treatments, you can “top-up” once per month or just book in for ad-hoc treatments.
+After the initial ten treatments, you can “top-up” once per month or just book ad-hoc treatments.